NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Introduction

 DNS Cookies, as specified in [@!RFC7873], are a lightweight DNS transaction security mechanism that provide limited protection to DNS servers and clients against a variety of denial-of-service and amplification, forgery, or cache poisoning attacks by off-path attackers.
 This document specifies a means of producing interoperable strong cookies so that an anycast server set including diverse implementations can be easily configured to interoperate with standard clients.
+Also single implementation or non-anycast services can benefit from a well-studied standardized algorithm for which the behavioural and security characteristics are more widely known.

 The threats considered for DNS Cookies and the properties of the DNS Security features other than DNS Cookies are discussed in [@!RFC7873].